bx-sh/specs.sh/README.md

 ## Custom display output

+> The code for this section can be found in the [`examples/formatter`](https://github.com/bx-sh/spec.sh/tree/master/examples/formatter) folder.

 This section focuses on writing your own test display formatter.

 You will want to reference [Lifecycle event hooks](#lifecycle-event-hooks).